kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 #### Story 2

-Managing unique secrets for each Pod in Kubernetes can be cumbersome.
-Traditionally, Kubernetes Secrets are used to store sensitive information and populate env vars, but this approach becomes less efficient when dealing with per-pod secrets.
+Managing unique configs for each Pod in Kubernetes can be cumbersome.
+Traditionally, Kubernetes ConfigMap are used to store configs and populate env vars, but this approach becomes less efficient when dealing with per-pod configs.

-To simplify this process, Kubernetes can introduce a new mechanism where an `initContainer` can fetch secrets and store them in a file.
+To simplify this process, Kubernetes can introduce a new mechanism where an `initContainer` can build a config file.
 The main application container then utilizes the `fileKeyRef` field to reference this file and populate its env vars.
 Kubernetes automatically parses the file and sets the env vars during container creation without mounting the file directly.

-This enhancement offers a more manageable way to handle per-pod secrets in Kubernetes.
+This enhancement offers a more manageable way to handle per-pod config in Kubernetes.
-In the example below, the Pod's output includes `JWT=token`.
+In the example below, the Pod's output includes `CONFIG_MAIN=hello`.

 ```
 apiVersion: v1